EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

 # PhoneGap Calendar plugin FORK

-This fork adds some functions to batch-process local calendar event inserts on Android The code is hacked at the moment, but may be optimized in the future
+This fork adds some functions to batch-process local calendar event inserts on Android The code is hacked at the moment, error/exceptions handling is a mess (not existing).

 # License